Michigan State University Home

 Laser cutting - We sell material by the half sheet and full sheet and charge by the amount of time that the laser cutter needs to complete your job.
 This time is dependent on the settings required for the material you choose, and the size and complexity of your design.
 See our laser cutting page for more details.

 We operate on a cost recovery model meaning the money that we make goes to covering the cost of supplies, maintenance of our equipment, and our student employees.
+We do our best to keep prices as low as possible.

 We are currently not offering in person payments for all MakeAtState jobs.
 We accept credit card payments through CashNet and MSU department account payments.
 When a price is set for you job you will get an email with more information.

 We do not allow refunds with the exception of patron over/under payment errors.
 Refunds will be processed within 10 business days.
 The Makerspace is not responsible if a project is damaged due to thin parts or inappropriate use, does not print correctly, or does not work.
 We have hobbyist level machines and 3D printing tolerances are subject to variability and subtle warping.
-Please prepare your CAD file accordingly.
+Please prepare your design files accordingly.

 You can bring your own materials for all MakeStations, however, many have specific requirements.
 Check our MakeStation page for additional details.
 If you don't see what you are looking for, let us know!